NAS4Free is powered by:

 NAS4Free offers you 2 different installation methods.
 In addition a LiveCD and a LiveUSB option for testing or for live running mode is available.

-The LiveCD/LiveUSB mode allows you to try out NAS4Free for the first time or run a NAS4Free server using your LiveCD/LiveUSB via cd-rom/usbstick and a USB/Floppy disk in which the NAS saves your configuration files.
+The LiveCD/LiveUSB mode allows you to install NAS4Free for the first time or perform upgrades.
+Also potential the very old way to run a NAS4Free server using your LiveCD/LiveUSB via cd-rom/usbstick and floppy drive/usbstick for it's configuration storage.

 What this means is that every time you boot from the LiveCD/LiveUSB, NAS4Free will load the required config.xml file that stores all your server settings.
 To update to newer revisions of NAS4Free you will have to download a new LiveCD iso or prepare a usbstick with the LiveUSB.
 The LiveCD/USB main task is for the NAS4Free initial installation!